 - Early dementia - is sometimes confused with depression.

-- Certain drugs, both prescribed and street (illicit) drugs - can cause side-effects which may mimic depression.
+- Certain medicines - both prescribed and street (illicit) drugs - can cause side-effects which may mimic depression.

 The rest of this leaflet is about depression of unknown cause that is not associated with any physical condition.